emacsway/emacsway.github.io/_sources/ru/javascript-and-repository-pattern.txt

         A true functional programming language has no assignment operator.
         You cannot change the state of a variable.
-        Indeed, the word “variable” is a misnomer in a functional language because you cannot vary them.
+        Indeed, the word "variable" is a misnomer in a functional language because you cannot vary them.

         ...The overriding difference between a functional language and a non-functional language is that functional languages don’t have assignment statements.